yumc-afk/SkyRL/skyrl-train/docs/examples/new_env.rst

    :linenos:
    :caption: Environment registration

+   @ray.remote(num_cpus=1)
+   def skyrl_entrypoint(cfg: DictConfig):
-   # Register the multiply environment.
+      # Register the multiply environment
+      # this needs to be done inside the entrypoint task
       register(
          id="multiply",  # <-- The name of the environment.
          entry_point="examples.multiply.env:MultiplyEnv",  # <-- The path to the environment class.
       )

-   @ray.remote(num_cpus=1)
-   def skyrl_entrypoint(cfg: DictConfig):
       # make sure that the training loop is not run on the head node.
       exp = BasePPOExp(cfg)
       exp.run()